Sleep Apnea Treatment With Oral Appliance Therapy

 - Fatigue throughout your day

-If you feel you might have sleep apnea or a family member suffers from this condition, you may want to consider giving our dentist office a call.
-We can properly assess your case and developed some next steps in order to treat your sleep apnea situation.
+If you feel you might have OSA or a family member suffers from this condition, you may want to consider giving our dentist office a call.
+We can properly assess your case and developed some next steps in order to treat your sleeping disorder situation.

 - CPAP – Continuous positive airway pressure systems sometimes might be required in more severe cases.
 Forced air is pushed through a tube, entering a mask while you wear sleeping.
 The air pressure opens the airway and keeps it from shrinking with every breath.

 - Surgery – In more extreme cases surgery might be required.
 Removing tissue in the throat to elevate tight airways or perhaps a tonsillectomy might be the solution.